The fundamentals for a Career in Health Tech for Doctors

 - Ada’s List – a group for women committed to changing the tech industry

-- Doctors Digital Collective – Facebook group for doctors in tech
+- Doctors in Tech – a London based meetup group for doctors in tech.

 Remember that a pathway into health tech and digital health can be as individual as you are.
 Identify and leverage your skills and individuality, concentrate on projects you are passionate about, and connect, connect, connect!